liflab/beepbeep-3-book/pre-markdown/dsl/README.md

 {@img doc-files/dsl/Rule-filter.png}{A graphical representation of the stack manipulations for rule `<filter>`.}{.6}

 Notice how P1 and P2 are popped from the stack; the output of P1 is connected to the data pipe of a new `Filter` processor, while the output of P2 is connected to its control pipe.
 Finally, the filter is placed on top of the stack.
 Remember that objects are popped in the reverse order in which they appear in a rule; however, as per the use of the `pop` annotation, these objects are already popped and given to the method in the correct order by the `GroupProcessorBuilder`.
+Moreover, because of the `clean` annotation, only the objects corresponding to non-terminal symbols in the grammar rule (underlined) are present in the `parts` array.

+The last case in the grammar is that of the `<stream>` rule.
+According to our grammar, this rule cannot contain another processor expression inside; rather, it is there to designate one of the input pipes at the very beginning of our processor chain.
+The task of a method handling this rule is therefore to connect the *n*-th

 {@img doc-files/dsl/Rule-stream.png}{A graphical representation of the stack manipulations for rule `<stream>`.}{.6}

+{@snipm dsl/SimpleProcessorBuilder.java}{\.}

+Equipped with this simple builder, we are now ready to parse expressions and use the resulting processors.
+This works as before, with the exception that the output of `build`, this time, is a `Processor` object.
+Here is an example:

+{@snipm dsl/SimpleProcessorBuilder.java}{m}

+{@img doc-files/dsl/Rule-filter.png}{A graphical representation of the stack manipulations for rule `<filter>`.}{.6}

 <!-- :wrap=soft: -->